-Matthew Geriak, Pharm.D. is an Investigational Research Pharmacist at Sharp Healthcare in San Diego, California, and an Adjunct Clinical Associate Professor at Touro University California.
+Matthew Geriak, Pharm.D. is an Investigational Research Pharmacist at an institution in San Diego, California, and an Adjunct Clinical Associate Professor at Touro University California.
 He has 22 years of experience in hospital pharmacy and 10 years’ experience as an Investigational Research Pharmacist.
 He received his Pharm.D. from the University of Southern California (USC).

 Matthew is interviewed by Tanya Verstak, Pharm.D. candidate at the University of Tennessee in Memphis, Tennessee and publications intern at Clinical Research Currents.
 She has an M.S. in Clinical Research Organization and Management and is pursuing a career in clinical development and pharmacovigilance.